smargetic/CSE_527-Computer_Vision/Homework_1/README.txt

-There are 5 basic image processing problems.
+There are 5 basic image processing problems:

 1.